 The Russian chemist V. Gulevich isolated carnosine and carnitine in 1900.
 Many scientific studies since then have established that l-carnosine has strong antioxidant properties that may provide a variety of health benefits.
 L-carnosine can scavenge free radicals in the body, which are highly reactive ions in the presence of oxygen.
 Free radicals can cause many types of damage known collectively as oxidative stress when they react with cellular components, especially the cell membranes.
 L-carnosine can also scavenge other reactive chemicals such as alpha-beta unsaturated aldehydes, which are formed by fatty acids in cell membranes during oxidative stress.

 The biochemical actions of l-carnosine include the chelation of divalent metal ions, which can help reduce damage to DNA molecules.
 Additional benefits of l-carnosine derive from its ability to help support the healthy function of telomeres in the chromosomes.
 L-carnosine also supports the body’s ability to reduce the production of advanced glycation end-products (AGEs), which can contribute to a variety of degenerative conditions.

 L-carnosine’s health benefits are generally due to its antioxidant properties, which support many age-related conditions.
-The specific uses of l-carnosine include support for the skin, joints, digestive system and memory.
+The specific uses of l-carnosine include support for the skin, joints, digestive system, and memory.

 L-carnosine can help defy the visible signs of aging in the skin.
 It helps to maintain the skin’s elasticity, which can minimize wrinkles.

-L-carnosine may help support the digestive system manage Helicobacter pylori, a species of bacteria that can cause peptic and gastric ulcers.
+L-carnosine may help support the digestive system and manage Helicobacter pylori, a species of bacteria that can cause peptic and gastric ulcers.

 L-carnosine may help support brain health as well as help improve absentmindedness and memory recall.